Establishing boundaries and why they matter

 Consider the following points when writing a work agreement

 Physical boundaries: Touch can be healing and comforting or it can be confusing, hurtful, or unwelcome.
 When physical contact is necessary to carry out a duty, it should be used sparingly.
-If someone violates your physical boundary, i.e. by touching you in a way that makes you feel uncomfortable, it can be defined as physical abuse.
-Make sure you specify exactly what sort of physical contact will be acceptable.
+IMake sure you specify exactly what sort of physical contact will be acceptable.
 If necessary, arrange to have a full training session to cover the duties that involve physical contact.
-Have the district nurse, close friend or a family member present to affirm what is acceptable contact for each task.
+Have a district nurse, close friend or a family member present to affirm what is acceptable contact for each task.

-Certain distractions can interfere with the helper’s focus and place your personal safety at risk.
+Certain distractions can interfere with the support worker's focus and place your personal safety at risk.
 It might be important to stipulate that loud music, the use of ear phones, and mobile phones are not permitted.
 Phones should only be used at work when deemed necessary and no private phone calls or texts should be made while on duty.
-The helper should be focused on their duties and responsibilities at all times, unless they are on a break.
+The support worker should be focused on their duties and responsibilities at all times, unless they are on a break.

 Language: is one way of establishing and maintaining boundaries.
 When you first start working with your support worker, it is good to directly establish with them how you want to be addressed.
 While most people prefer to use their first name, if it makes you more comfortable you are welcome to ask them to address you more formally by titles such as 'Mr', 'Mrs', or 'Miss'.
 The use of endearing terms can cross professional boundaries and make people uncomfortable so should be avoided by both you and your support worker.
 If your support worker uses language or makes comments that make you uncomfortable, it is important to address this with them immediately, and set boundaries around what language is and isn't acceptable within your professional relationships to avoid the behaviour escalating.